svmeehan/WebAutomationDemo/README.md

+#The current Automation Layer doesn't work correctly.
+Next step is to test diffent versions on the Lambda CI docker container.

 This project will explore how we can automate business processes using Selenium.
 Obviously writing an API to perform these tasks would be a more sensible option but development time is expensive.

 When complete this project will demonstrate the automation of a process in Selenium along with leveraging AWS to scale this process using Lambda.